EcoFlow DELTA Pro 3 4096Wh portable power station – home backup and more (off-grid review) - Cybershack

 - 2 ×USB-C (PD3.0): 5 / 9 / 12 / 20V⎓5A, 15V/3A/15W, 100W (maximum) per port (200W total)

-The USB-C ports will charge and run a 100W laptop or smartphone (typically up to 5000mAh or 20W).
+The USB-C ports will charge and run a 100W laptop or several smartphones (typically up to 5000mAh or 20W).

 12V DC (right side facing)